General Construction in Piedmont, OK

 How early should planning start for a Piedmont build?

-What does the closeout package typically include?
+What does the closeout package typically include for a Piedmont project?

 How do nearby Oklahoma City markets support a Piedmont project?